hashkat/hashkat/docs/input.md

   20
 ```

 Entities correspond to Twitter users on the network.
 The *initial_entities* are therefore the initial Twitter users you will have at the start of the simulation.
-As we can see, in DEFAULT.yaml, this value is 20.
+As we can see, in the above case, this value is 20.

 ```python
 max_entities: